r0han99/Covid19-ML-Application/README.md

   _**Future-Versions**_
     - **V 1.1** Adding Additional Python scripts to Perform ``Data-fetch`` Operations rather than the _Main_ Application Script in order to reduce Latency Issues
       - Adding Prophet as an Additional Machine Learning Model
-      - Moritality and Recovery rate Time Series Plots
+      - Mortality and Recovery rate Time Series Plots
       - Choropleth plots for the input country